 Want to look after our furry friends as an Animal Care volunteer in Cambodia?
-International Volunteer HQ’s Animal Care project gives you the opportunity to support local animal shelters in Siem Reap.
-Volunteers help rescue, provide companionship, and care for neglected cats, dogs, chickens, and other animals in need.
+International Volunteer HQ’s Animal Care project gives you the opportunity to support local animal shelters in Siem Reap or Phnom Penh.
+Volunteers help rescue, provide companionship, and care for neglected cats and dogs in need.
 Practicing vets or veterinary students may also have the opportunity to assist with medical treatments and minor surgeries.

 - Programs start every first and third Monday of the month

-- Affordable fees from CA$647 for 2 weeks
+- Affordable fees from CA$636 for 2 weeks

 - Includes accommodation, meals, orientation and 24/7 support

-Care for neglected cats, dogs, chickens, and other animals in need
+Care for neglected cats and dogs in need

 Explore Cambodia’s striking landscapes and temples